 What was your PSOR before traveling?

 “My primary state of licensing was Indiana.
 Like most nurses, my school helped me through that process – which in Indiana can be a bit tricky (they want that photo to be exactly the right size).
-My school brought in a photographer and somewhere in a government office there is a picture of me in my nursing school scrubs holding the Indiana flag smiling awkwardly.”
+My school brought in a photographer, and somewhere in a government office, there is a picture of me in my nursing school scrubs holding the Indiana flag and smiling awkwardly.”

 “At the time that I applied for my initial license, Indiana was not a compact state.
-In 2019, they passed legislation to become compact, but they are still not in complete compliance with that process, so I am still unable to apply for compact licensure under their laws.
-Unfortunately, I’ve had to apply for each of the licenses I’ve obtained as a traveler.
-Mostly it’s been smooth sailing, but I’ve had a few hiccups along the way.
+[When it comes to obtaining additional licenses as a traveler], mostly it’s been smooth sailing, but I’ve had a few hiccups along the way.
 The biggest way to stay successful with licensing is to start as early as possible and stay as organized as possible.

 You have a criminal charge on your background.
 How does that impact licensing?

 Note: An applicant for licensure must demonstrate good professional character.
-Meaning, your BON will look at any criminal history to determine if it’s relevant to the evaluation of professional character.
+This means your BON will look at any criminal history to determine if it’s relevant to the evaluation of professional character.

 Tell us about your experience with TNAA’s Licensing Valet Program.

-“I was in my first travel assignment but I was a few contracts in before we used it.
-My recruiter, James, mentioned it when we decided to try for CA. I used the Licensing Valet in August and had my California license in November 2017.
+“I was in my first travel assignment, but I was a few contracts in before we used it.
+My recruiter, James, mentioned it when we decided to try for CA. I used the Licensing Valet in August and had my California license in November.
 The process was efficient.
-I was sent a packet and I completed said packet within the allotted time.
+I was sent a packet, and I completed said packet within the allotted time.
 A few months later, I got my license.
 Easy.”

 Frequently Asked Questions